pcfreak30/skyd/doc/api/index.html.md

 **gitrevision** | string
 Gitrevision refers to the commit hash used to build siad.

-**performancestats** | object - api.SkynetPerformanceStats
-PerformanceStats is an object that contains a breakdown of performance metrics for the skynet endpoints.
-Things are broken down into containers based on the type of action performed.
-For example, there is a container for downloads less than 64kb in size.

 Within each container, there is a bucket of half lives.
 Every time a data point is added to a container, it is put in to every bucket, counting up the total number of requests.
 The buckets decay at the stated half life, which means they